-IND 400 Studio III - Commercial (3CH): This is a fundamental course in the design of business environments.
-Through studio projects, lectures and field trips, the student develops a commercial interior that includes critical client analysis, complex programming, space planning, and the use of openoffice systems.
+IND 321 Studio III - Commercial (3CH): This is a fundamental course in the design of business environments.
+Through studio projects, lectures and field trips, the student develops a commercial interior that includes critical client analysis, complex programming, space planning, and the use of open-office systems.
 The student is also introduced to relevant accessibility codes/legislation and standard building and fire safety codes as they pertain to commercial design.
-The prerequisites are IND 303 & IND 310 & IND 315.